instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-01.md

 categories: ["coding", "tutorial"]
 ---

-At first glance, Amazon Web Services (AWS) can seem impenetrably complex.
-It's not so bad once you've found your way around it...
+At first glance, Amazon Web Services (AWS) can seem impenetrably complex, but it's not so bad once you've found your way around it...

 # Let's build an AWS Lambda in C#